lihao5257/sofastack-doc/sofa-rpc/en_US/Getting-Started-With-RPC.md

 ## Write a client implementation
 Step 1: Get the server interface

 In general, the server provides the interface class to the client in the form of `jar`.
-In this example, this step is skipped since the server and client are in the same project.
+However, in this example, this step is skipped since the server and client are in the same project.

 Step 2: Write the client code